ricassanatana/Novo-Reposit-rio/README.md

 # This is a commet.
-# Each line is a file pattern followed by one or more owers.
+# Each line is a file pattern followed by one or more owners.

 #These owners will be the default owers for everything in
 #the repo.
 Unless a leter match takes precedence,